 Over the past two decades, the number of jobs requiring a college degree in computer science has decreased, according to the US Bureau of Labor Statistics.

 With the development of technology and the rise of artificial intelligence, computer science is becoming less important.
-According to a report by the US Bureau of Labor Statistics (BLS), only 2.1 percent of total employment opportunities require a computer science degree, while 10.9 percent of employment opportunities require a bachelor’s degree.
+According to a US Bureau of Labor Statistics (BLS) report, only 2.1 percent of total employment opportunities require a computer science degree.
+In comparison, 10.9 percent require a bachelor’s degree.

 However, this doesn’t mean that computer science jobs are disappearing.
 On the contrary, computer science jobs will grow by around 4 percent between 2014 and 2024, as the demand for IT professionals is expected to rise.

-While many people think that computer science is just for engineers and scientists, it is actually a very important skill.
-It is the basis of every single computer program, whether it’s a simple game or a complex operating system.
+While many people think computer science is just for engineers and scientists, it is a very important skill.
+It is the basis y single computer program, whether a simple game or a complex operating system.

-According to the BLS, the majority of computer science graduates are employed as software developers, network administrators, and information technology professionals.
+According to the BLS, most computer science graduates are employed as software developers, network administrators, and information technology professionals.

 Technology Jobs of the Future

 Technology is changing the way we live our lives and the way we work.
-As these changes continue, the types of jobs available to us are going to change too.
+As these changes continue, the types of jobs available to us will also change.

 What will these changes look like?
 How are they going to impact our working lives?
 How can we prepare for them?